top of page

 pg_background_e.png

-Introducing PROSPERPerinatal Resource Supporting Obstetric Screening, Psychiatric Education, Equity, and Referral – Colorado’s new perinatal health and substance use consult line.
+Introducing PROSPERPerinatal Resource Supporting Obstetric Screening, Psychiatric Education, and Referral – Colorado’s new perinatal health and substance use consult line.
 We support Colorado healthcare clinicians working with pregnant and postpartum individuals by providing free statewide perinatal psychiatry support and referrals.
-Our consultation line helps build capacity for clinicians in implementing screenings, providing education, trainings, and resources for their patients with a focus on equity, gender responsive services, trauma-informed care, and cultural considerations.
+Our consultation line helps build capacity for clinicians in implementing screenings, providing education, trainings, and resources for their patients with a focus on access, gender responsive services, trauma-informed care, and cultural considerations.

 We’re here for your